Search

 4. Complete the Service Learning requirements.

-5. Demonstrate the acquisition of the MSA PLOs and presenting an e-portfolio.
+5. Demonstrate the acquisition of the MSA PLOs and Professional Competencies by building and presenting an e-portfolio.

 Curriculum